Future of Work & Workers

-American workers are on the precipice of a tectonic transformation in the labor market that could provide more opportunity for flexibility, independence, and additional income.
-Rather than artificially chaining oneself to a single 9-5 employer, flexible “gig” workers can spend time with family while contributing their varied skills to a variety of employers at whatever time of day they find best.
+American workers face a tectonic transformation in the labor market that could provide more opportunity for flexibility, independence, and additional income.
+Rather than artificially chaining oneself to a single 9-5 employer, flexible "gig" workers can spend time with family while contributing their varied skills to a variety of employers at whatever time of day they find best.

 Tech4America is exploring policy and technological solutions for worker rights and benefits in the 21st century economy, especially for independent contractors.
 We examine how problems of wage decline, abbreviated worker voice in company decisions, and increasingly limited employment benefits can be solved while allowing gig economy companies to continually innovate and maintain their access to American workers.

 We pay special attention to the unique way that Silicon Valley can uniquely contribute by exploring how information technologies can benefit workers, including: